nick-lawrence/Express_API/README.md

-# Express_API
+# Express API
-REST API written with express and mongoose ODM packages
+This is REST API written with express and mongoose ODM packages.